4 Compensation for International (Non-US-Based) Employees

 Annual Hardship Allowance

 • Hardship leave days are given to locations assigned a rating of C, D or E. This is in addition to bank of days and may not be carried over from one year to the next.
-They are accrued on a quarterly basis and an employee must be actively employed for at least fifteen (15) business days in a quarter to receive credit for that quarter.
-Hardship leave days will not be paid out upon separation.
+Hardship days are allotted on a calendar year basis and are accrued on a quarterly basis and an employee must be actively employed for at least fifteen (15) business days in a quarter to receive credit for that quarter.
+Hardship leave days will not be paid out upon separation and unused days will be forfeited at the end of the year (cannot be carried over from one calendar year to the next).

 • Hardship monetary allowance is only available in locations with a rating of D or E. If eligible, Hardship Allowance is earned and paid on your monthly payroll.
 This allowance is included as a separate line item in your monthly pay and is considered additional income for the purpose of calculating applicable taxes.